msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 Verification is the last step to receive goods in mSupply.
 At this stage, you can check what you have received and make sure that that information in mSupply are correct.

 You have the possibility to verify the following information:
-* batch numbers and their expiry dates
+* Batch numbers and their expiry dates
-* quantity of packs and pack size
+* Quantity of packs and pack size
-* pricing information: cost and sell prices
+* Pricing information: cost and sell prices

 You can also capture where received goods are to be stored in the `Location` tab.